ArghyaChatterjee/unet-nuclear-thermal-ir-image-segmentation/README.md

 # U-net-Deep-Convolutional-Neural-Network-for-Pool-boiling-IR-Image-segmentation
+## Update:
-## An upgraded version of UNet in pytorch has been released as part of the ISR departmental project at UWF.
+An upgraded version of UNet in pytorch has been released as part of the ISR departmental project at UWF.
 The previous version for training and testing the UNet was in tensorflow.

 ## Thesis Topic:
 - Computational Investigation on Pool Boiling IR Images for Segmentation of Dry Spots Automatically and Evaluating the Performance of Traditional Image Processing and Deep Neural Networks in Quantifying Dry Area Segments.